samoht625/tido-docs/README.md

 Please send feedback, requests for content, or anything else to tido@getkoala.com.

-If you spot a typo or terrible advice, feel free to send a PR too!
+PS If you spot a typo or terrible advice, feel free to send a PR too!